Learn about Canada’s West Coast fishing history with our online and digital resources

 My Monster Cannery is a children’s picture book showcasing the process of salmon canning inside the Gulf of Georgia Cannery.
 It follows a 10 year-old boy who begins work at the cannery and his ensuing exploration of the factory.
 This book introduces the themes of teamwork, diversity, and technology.
 My Monster Cannery is appropriate for kindergarten students through to grade 3.

 These books and others relating to Steveston, Japanese Canadian and fishing history are available for purchase at the Gulf of Georgia Cannery Gift Shop.
-Call 604-664-9009 for more information.
+Call 604-664-9009 or contact us for more information.

-For activities which complement the Monster Cannery publications, we offer The Monster Cannery Teacher Resource Guide.
-This guide contains activities for students from Kindergarten to Grade 12.
+For activities which complement the Monster Cannery publications (see above), we offer The Monster Cannery Teacher Resource Guides.
+These guides contain activities for students from Kindergarten to Grade 12.
 Teachers will find the province’s Prescribed Learning Outcomes for each grade level and reproducible worksheets helpful in teaching a variety of Social Studies units.
-To obtain a hard copy, please contact us: firstname.lastname@example.org, or download each section below.
+To obtain a full digital copy, please contact us: firstname.lastname@example.org, or download each section below.